surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Waveshaper type** – Chooses type of the non-linear wave-shaping element.

 **Waveshaper drive** – Sets the drive amount of the waveshaper.

-**Amp Gain** – Controls the gain element inside the filter block.
+This control can be extended.

 **Amp Vel.** - Controls how the **Amp Gain** scales with velocity.
 This is neutral at the maximum position.
 Other settings provide attenuation at lower velocities, thus this setting will never increase the **Amp Gain** parameter by velocity.

+**Amp Gain** – Controls the gain element inside the filter block.

 <br/>

-### Output stage
+### Scene output

 The output stage is located after the filter block in the audio-path.
-As it's outside the filter block-structure changing the gain here doesn't have any affect on the timbre of the voice (unlike the previous gain-control which may affect how the feedback and wave-shaping acts).
-It can still change the timbre of the effect section if non-linear effects (like distortion) are used.
+As it's outside the filter block-structure changing the gain here doesn't have any affect on the timbre of the voice (unlike the previous gain-control which may affect how the feedback and wave-shaping acts), but it can still change the timbre of the effect section if non-linear effects (like distortion) are used.

-**Volume** – Volume control
+**Volume** – Scene volume control.
+You can choose to hard clip the scene output (default) or not by right-clicking on this control and choosing **Hard clip signals over 0 dBFS**.

 **Pan** – Pan/balance control